herzenschein/minimal-qml6-examples/qml6-pragmasingleton/README.md

- # QML6 Singleton - Exporting a singleton from QML to QML
+# QML6 Pragma Singleton - QML exclusive singleton

-This is a minimal example to learn how to export a QML singleton to QML.
+This is a minimal example to learn how to use [pragma singleton](https://doc.qt.io/QtForMCUs-2.2/qtul-qml-singleton.html).

 This project uses the new CMake API for Qt6.

-Use a singleton when you need globally accessible data or enums.
+Use a singleton when you need globally accessible data with a type you do not need to explicitly instantiate.

 Important reminders: